 The foggy days may not surprise you, but the amount of people might – San Francisco is a heavily populated city – second only to New York City.
 And since San Francisco is equally pedestrian-friendly, those people are out walking, jogging, catching a cable car, and generally enjoying the amazing weather.

 If you are considering renting an apartment in San Francisco, you may have trouble deciding on a neighborhood.
 The neighborhoods are so famous, you may already be familiar with many of them – Haight-Ashbury, Embarcadero, Chinatown, Nob Hill, Pacific Heights, Union Square, Presidio, North Beach – they all have very distinct characteristics.

-For example, North Beach is heavily influenced by its Italian heritage and consists of jazz clubs, art galleries, and amazing restaurants.
+For example, North Beach consists of jazz clubs, art galleries, and amazing restaurants.
 SOMA is sleek, fashionable, and artsy.
 For the most amazing views of the city, head to Nob Hill.
 Want to see San Francisco’s famous Victorian architecture?
 Then head to Haight-Ashbury.
 For those who love history, the Mission District is the oldest neighborhood in the city, named for Mission Dolores, built in 1776.

 There’s so much to see and do in San Francisco, it would take a lifetime to do it all.
 For art lovers, there’s the Museum of Modern Art (MOMA), the Fine Arts Museums of San Francisco, the Asian Art Museum, and the Yerba Buena Center for the Arts.

 For those who love the outdoors, visit the Strybing Arboretum and Botanical Gardens, charter a boat or even a yacht, take a walking tour, visit a winery, stroll thorough the San Francisco Zoo, spend the day at the beach, and even go kayaking.